NativeScript/docs-v7/hardware/location.md

 > **IMPORTANT:** Starting with NativeScript 1.5.0, the built-in Location module is deprecated.
 To implement geolocation in your apps, use the `nativescript-geolocation` plugin, available via npm.
 This plugin provides an API similar to the [WC3 Geolocation API](http://dev.w3.org/geo/api/spec-source.html).

-The most important difference between the deprecated module and the new plugin is that location monitoring via the plugin returns an `id` which you can use to stop location monitoring.
+The most important difference between the deprecated module and the new plugin is that location monitoring via the plugin returns an `id` that you can use to stop location monitoring.
 The `nativescript-geolocation` plugin also uses an accuracy criteria approach to deliver geolocation.
 This means that getting a location is powered by the most accurate location provider that is available.
-For example, if GPS signal is available and the GPS provider is enabled, the plugin uses GPS; if GPS is not connected, the device falls back to other available providers such as Wi-Fi networks or cell towers).
+For example, if a GPS signal is available and the GPS provider is enabled, the plugin uses GPS; if GPS is not connected, the device falls back to other available providers such as Wi-Fi networks or cell towers).

 This approach does not limit location monitoring only to a specific location provider; it can still work with all of them.

-You might want to start with this [example](https://github.com/nsndeck/locationtest) which demonstrates how to use the `nativescript-geolocation` plugin.
+You might want to start with this [example](https://github.com/nsndeck/locationtest), which demonstrates how to use the `nativescript-geolocation` plugin.

 To make the plugin available in your app, run the following command: